OpenFn/docs/docs/deploy/core.md

 :::

+## Introduction

+OpenFn/core is the FOSS ETL tool at the heart of the OpenFn platform.

+We are currently working on getting this into a state where it can be deployed as a completely free and open source Engine which automatically receives messages and executes OpenFn jobs, harnessing all the power of thousands of existing OpenFn jobs and language-packages.

 ## On DIY implementations using OpenFn/core

 OpenFn's core ETL tools are all open-source, and here we will explain how those